Table of Contents

 With any tendering opportunity which requires scaffolding provision, you must also provide accreditations and case studies unique to providing scaffolding.
 Our advice on compliance for scaffolding tenders and insulation tenders may be helpful if you provide multiple services.

 Often, a highly detailed specification requires a highly detailed tender response.
 Creating a fully compliant roofing tender response can feel overwhelming, but there are options for tender support.
-Hudson Succeed provides writing support and professional consultation to soften the burden and maximise your chances of success when tendering.
+Hudson Succeed provides writing support and professional consultation to soften the burden and maximise your chances of success when tendering for construction contracts.

 Our bid writing experts have extensive experience – and an 87% success rate at winning bids for clients.
 Whether you’re tendering for the first time or simply need advice on improving your success rate, there’s a service for you.
 Our four-levels of tender support are: